- VPN obfuscation is a method to hide your VPN traffic and VPN usage.

 In response, some users implement a VPN (Virtual Private Network) and make their content unreadable.
 However, ISPs can detect traffic from a VPN server, and they block this traffic in different ways:

 To avoid the first two blocking types, VPNs can simply pass the traffic from different servers and through different ports.
 But to counter advanced detection mechanisms such as DPI, VPNs need obfuscation to disguise their traffic as normal traffic.

 Even if your government doesn’t restrict internet access, you may not be completely out of the woods yet.
 Your workplace or university, for example, might employ special detection techniques to render even your VPN obsolete.
 Fortunately, VPN obfuscation can help you here, too.

 VPN obfuscation provides you with more security, privacy, and anonymity over your data.
 You’ll be safer not only from the prying eyes of governments and ISPs but also from those of cybercriminals.

 Unfortunately, a VPN won’t unblock popular platforms like Netflix in countries where it’s unavailable.
 These platforms block VPN traffic visiting their sites through the various means previously discussed in this article.
-VPN obfuscation is your only hope to access these sites.
+An obfuscated VPN server is your only hope to access these sites.